ericamarroquin/neighborhood/README.md

 Test: "It should return an array with 0, 1, 'Boop!', 'Won't you be my neighbor?' when 3 is inputted"
 Code: mrRoboger(3);
 Expected Output: 0, 1, "Boop!", "Won't you be my neighbor?"

+Test: "It should return an array with 0, 'Beep!', 'Boop!', 'Won't you be my neighbor?' when 3 is inputted"
+Code: mrRoboger(3);
+Expected Output: 0, "Beep!", "Boop!", "Won't you be my neighbor?"
 ```